BeauJoh/thesis/source/09-chapter-1-introduction.md

 The next generation of these systems has been designed to incorporate a greater number of accelerators.
 For instance, the CAPI and NVLINK technologies included in the latest IBM POWER9 processor offers a high-speed interconnect which allows the rapid movement data between processor and accelerator -- NVIDIA Graphical Processing Unit (GPU) with NVLINK, and CAPI supporting Altera Field-Programmable Gate Array (FPGA), Intel Central Processing Unit (CPU) co-processors to AMD CPU and GPU devices.
 The POWER9 is set to feature in the upcoming Summit and Sierra Supercomputers.
-The support from mainframe vendors for a greater mix of heterogenous devices indicates this is the new direction of supercomputing.
+The support from hardware vendors for a greater mix of heterogenous devices indicates this is the new direction of supercomputing.
 However, this development is recent, and as such the scheduling of workloads to the suitable accelerator is a new problem.